kris701/PDDLTools/README.md

 This is an extension to make developing with PDDL files and planning in general easier.
 This extension can be used with [Fast Downward](https://www.fast-downward.org/) to execute and analyse plans from running PDDL files.
+This extension can also be found on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=KristianSkovJohansen.pddltools).
 Overall, this extensions adds:
 * PDDL Syntax Highlighting
 * PDDL Quick Info for general elements